Specification

 Here are the steps that the Coordinator performs during the transformation:

-- Batch step - Analyze the Metadata Chains of the Dataset being transformed and all of the inputs.
+- Batch step - Analyze the Metadata Chains of the Dataset being transformed and all the inputs.
 The goal here is to decide how far the processing can progress before hitting one of the special conditions, such as a change of schema in one of the inputs or a change of the transformation query.

 - Run migrations (when needed) - If a special condition is encountered - call the Engine’s Migrate Query operation to make necessary adjustments for the new transformation parameters.